 Class sizes generally range from 10 to 14 students per class.
 Every effort is made to keep classes at an ideal size for effective English language instruction.

 - Course Data

-CLASS SIZE: 10 - 14 students CLASS LEVELS: 6 levels COURSE LENGTH: 10, 15 weeks MINIMUM AGE: 17 years old REQUIREMENT: N/A VISA INFORMATION: I-20 issued upon request HOUSING: Dormitory/On-Campus Apartment
+CLASS SIZE: 10 - 14 students CLASS LEVELS: 6 levels COURSE LENGTH: 10, 15 weeks MINIMUM AGE: 16 Years Old REQUIREMENT: High School Diploma or Equivalent VISA INFORMATION: I-20 issued upon request HOUSING: Dormitory/On-Campus Apartment

 - APPLICATION FEE